foreverphoenix/the-phoenix-flavour/content/embers/module-1/step-1.md

 ## Skyrim

-First we need ...
-Skyrim.

-But which Skyrim?
-The game was released and re-released so many times that anyone could be forgiven for getting confused.
-But for modding, the specific release of Skyrim and the version number are extremely relevant.

-With the 2016 remaster, **Skyrim Special Edition** or SSE, the game's engine received a major overhaul.
-It was upgraded from 32bit to 64bit, massively improving its stability (alongside other changes that we will touch on later).
-Most mods from the 2011 version of the game are not automatically compatible with the 2016 remaster.
+**Embers** is a guide for and requires a Steam copy of [Skyrim Special Edition](https://store.steampowered.com/app/489830/).
+Whether you own the Anniversary Edition DLC is irrelevant.

+There are a number of  notable differences between the various versions of Skyrim that have been released since 2011 which are important to be aware of when modding the game.
+The most substantial change came in 2016 when the remastered **Skyrim Special Edition** (SSE) was released, featuring a 64bit engine upgrade with far-reaching consequences for the modding community.
+Most mods created for **Classic Skyrim** (the 2011 version with the 32bit engine) need to be ported before they can be used safely in SSE.

-More importantly than that, Skyrim SE requires a different version of the **Skyrim Script Extender**.
-Without SKSE, many of the best mods out there will straight up not work, so using a version of Skyrim supported by SKSE is a top priority.
-Variants of SKSE exist for the **Steam** versions of Classic Skyrim, Skyrim SE, Skyrim VR, and Skyrim AE (Anniversary Edition).
+Arguably the most important tool for modding is the **Skyrim Script Extender** (SKSE) which needed a full rewrite for Skyrim SE.
+Without SKSE, many of the best mods out there will straight up not work.
+Different versions of SKSE are now available for Classic Skyrim, Skyrim SE, Skyrim VR, and Skyrim AE.

-### Classic Skyrim or Skyrim SE?

-When Skyrim SE initially released back in 2016, it didn't look like the modding community was going to move on as many baseline mods, including SKSE, needed full rewrites.
-However, Skyrim SE with its engine upgrade and improved stability was vastly more pleasant to mod and eventually all essential mods were ported to SSE.
+> SKSE is not compatible with the PC Xbox Game Pass version of Skyrim SE; hence, a Steam copy is required.

-Nowadays, the modding community has overwhelmingly moved on to SSE.
-Many mods are developed exclusively for this version and the most exciting new releases are usually exclusive to SSE.
+Although the modding scene for Skyrim SE had a slow start, it has grown massively since 2016.
+Nowadays, many mods are developed exclusively for SSE and the most exciting new releases are usually exclusive to SSE as well.
+Due to this and the stability improvements that the engine upgrade provided, SSE is the superior option for modding today.

-### Skyrim SE or Skyrim AE?

-Skyrim Anniversary Edition is not a new version of Skyrim as such.
-It is not a new game in the Steam library, there were no engine changes, and the vast majority of mods does not require porting.
-SAE itself is simply a DLC with Creation Club content for Skyrim Special Edition that was accompanied by a free patch for all SSE owners.

-This free patch means of course that an SKSE update was required.
-A new Anniversary Edition Script Extender was released that is support Skyrim Special Edition releases from patch `1.6.318.0` onwards.
-However, this SKSE AE can be used by any SSE owner playing SSE with the latest patch regardless of whether they own the Anniversary Edition DLC.

-### Required for Embers

-**Embers** is a guide for and thus requires [Skyrim Special Edition](https://store.steampowered.com/app/489830/).
-Whether you own the Anniversary Edition DLC is irrelevant, but it must be a Steam copy.
-SKSE is not compatible with the Xbox Game Pass version of Skyrim SE and Skyrim VR uses a different version of SKSE.
+**Skyrim Anniversary Edition** (SAE) was released in 2021 as an update for Skyrim SE.
+The Anniversary Edition DLC has to be purchased separately, but the patch that accompanied it was applied to all SSE installations.
+Mods function the same in SAE as in SSE, although SKSE needed to be partially rewritten so that there is now a version of SKSE for AE in addition to the one for SSE.

+While currently there are no advantages in using Skyrim SE `1.6.x` (post-AE versions) over Skyrim SE `1.5.97.0` (pre-AE version), mods are usually developed for the latest version available, meaning that in time the community will move on to post-AE versions of Skyrim.
+This is why **Embers** was written for the post-AE versions as well.

+> If you want to know more about the various releases and re-releases of Skyrim, check the [Skyrim Versions](/other-resources/skyrim-versions/) article.

 ## Modding Folder